 This course provides a comprehensive analysis of individual and group behavior in organizations with emphasis on leadership.
 Its purpose is to provide an understanding of how organizations can be managed more effectively while enhancing the quality of employees work life.
-Topics include motivation, rewarding behavior, stress, individual and group behavior, conflict, power and politics,, decision-making, communication and organizational change and development traditional enterprise setting.
-This study includes analyzing processes, ensuring quality, creating value, and managing the flow of information, products and services across a network of customers, enterprises and supply chain partners.
+Topics include motivation, rewarding behavior, stress, individual and group behavior, conflict, power and politics, decision-making, communication and organizational change and development.